YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 But for those industrial careers requiring very specific technical skills, we are not aligned.
 So overall, we consider the outcome to be leaning towards a research-type of career. -->

+Just as this research direction carried me to fulfilling roles in academia, industrial research, and entrepreneurship, it can launch you toward success along whichever of these paths you choose.
+(I will add more details here later along each line.)

 🎉 Congrats in making it to the end!
 You are now ready to [reach out to us](https://yuhangsong.github.io/contact/), including a brief self-introduction and why you’re interested in working with us.